 January 4, 2001

-Registered nurses who are interested in updating their knowledge of contemporary nursing practice trends and issues now have the opportunity to continue their education through The Oklahoma Baptist University school of nursing's first ever "Nursing Now" conference, Jan.
-17-21.
+Registered nurses interested in updating their knowledge of contemporary nursing practice trends and issues now have the opportunity for continuing education through Oklahoma Baptist University's school of nursing first annual "Nursing Now" conference, Jan.
+15-18.

 The workshop, led by OBU school of nursing faculty and selected guest speakers, will be held on the university's campus.
-The participants will be able to identify current trends in the delivery of nursing care in the United States and discuss contemporary issues related to nursing practice in the U.S. Participants will also explore practice settings which incorporate present roles of the nurse.
+The participants will identify current trends in the delivery of nursing care in the United States and discuss contemporary issues related to nursing practice in the U.S.

-Dr. Lana Bolhouse, dean of the school of nursing, had missionaries in mind when she came up with the idea of a conference to update nurses.
+Dean of the school of nursing Dr. Lana Bolhouse had missionaries in mind when she came up with the idea of a conference to update nurses.